shmuhammadd/NaijaSenti/sections/annotated_twitter_corpus.md

 ## R

-For R users, you can use the [academicTwitteR](https://github.com/cjbarrie/academictwitteR) package in R. All the example code used in these labs can be found here.
+For R users, you can use the [academicTwitteR](https://github.com/cjbarrie/academictwitteR) package in R. All the code can be found here.
 Install the academicTwitteR first:

 ```R